trisongz/pylines/README.md

 - Support for sharding of files rather than a single big output file
 - Conditional merging of input files
 - Support for mapping of jsonlines into functions
+- Allow for caching through redis backend
+- Creating an index file that maps keys <-> int to save precious bytes when writing large files